Corona, Covid-19, SARS-CoV-2

 Since March 2020, we accepted that COVID-19 is a dangerous pandemic.
 I never agreed with people who said it (pandemic) is going to be over in few months.
 Now I have my doubts that even when most of us get vaccinated it will be over.
 Newer strains may keep coming like ordinary flu.
 Whether this virus is about to stay forever like FLU?

 We need to take vaccines even if they are not 100% safe and 100% effective.
 We need to take a shot (of vaccine) if our job requires us to meet a lot of people.
-Medical service providers not only need to interact with lots of people but most of them are patients; so they need to take vaccine shots (even if those are not very safe) when it is available for them.
+Medical service providers not only need to interact with lots of people but some of them may be carrying SARS-CoV-2; so they need to take vaccine shots.

 Even after taking vaccine we need to follow Covid-19 protocols.